 The National Highway System (NHS) is a subset of roadways considered important nationally for economic, mobility, and defense purposes.
 Until 2012, this system consists of only interstate highways and other principal arterials, intermodal connectors that provide access between intermodal facilities (such as ports) and the rest of the NHS, and the Strategic Highway Network (SRAHNET) and related network connectors which include the access roads to major military installation and other highways designated to provide defense access, continuity, and emergency capabilities.
-With the passing of the MAP-21 legislation in 2012, the National Highway System was expanded by 230,000 miles nationally and now includes all roadways classified as principal arterials.
+With the passing of the MAP-21 legislation in 2012, the National Highway System was expanded by 230,000 miles nationally and now also includes all roadways classified as principal arterials.
+These roadways must comply with Federal design standards, contract administration requirements, oversight procedures, Highway Performance Monitoring System (HPMS) and National Bridge Inventory (NBI) reporting, data collection for national performance measures, and outdoor advertising and junkyard control in exchange for access to greater levels of Federal funding via the NHS subset of the funding provided to states for transportation improvements.

 The intent of this system is to encourage states and MPOs to focus federal aid improvement funds on a limited number of high-priority roadways within their bounds.
 The NHS roadways in this region are listed below and can be seen on Map 3-5:

 - Interstate 93

 - Interstate 95

 - NH 101

 - NH 16(Spaulding Turnpike) and NH 101

-- US 1 from the Hampton/Hampton Falls border to the US

-1 Bypass and following the bypass to Maine.
+- US 1 from the Hampton/Hampton Falls border to the US 1 Bypass and following the bypass to Maine.

-- The connections from I-95 to the Portsmouth Park and Ride and to the Port of New Hampshire.
-In addition, Route 103 in Maine connecting I-95 and US 1 Bypass to the Portsmouth Naval Shipyard is part of the STRAHNET.
+- The connection from I-95 to the Portsmouth Transportation Center

+- The connection from I-95 to the Port of New Hampshire.

+- Route 103 in Maine connecting I-95 and US 1 Bypass to the Portsmouth Naval Shipyard is part of the STRAHNET.

 - NH 125 (entire length)

 - NH 111 from Kingston west to Nashua

 - NH 28 from the Massachusetts border to Windham.